 - X.509 Secondary Server URL—the URL of the secondary OCSP server.
 This field is enabled when the Enable Secondary X.509 Authenticator option is selected.
-This server will be contacted only if the Primary cannot be contacted.
+This server will be contacted only if the Primary can't be contacted.

 - Custom User Prefix Match—when selected, matching of users in LDAP will be performed using the Subject CN from the client certificate and the attribute specified in the User Prefix field of the LDAP authenticator.
-You cannot specify Strict DN Match when selecting Custom User Prefix Match.
+You can't specify Strict DN Match when selecting Custom User Prefix Match.

 - Strict DN Match—when selected, matching of users in LDAP will be performed using the full Subject DN from the client certificate.
 When unchecked, a match will be performed using the final CN (Common Name) from the Subject DN.
-You cannot specify Custom User Prefix Match when selecting Strict DN Match.
+You can't specify Custom User Prefix Match when selecting Strict DN Match.